becksosa/lan-pgsql-server/README.md

 ![Select PostgreSQL](./assets/selectPostgre.png)

 ## Input the relevant credentials
- - ### If you do not know what to put in for "Host" you can get it by running ip addr show in the terminal on your server and looking for "192.168.x.x"
+ - ### If you do not know what to put in for "Host" you can get it by running "ip addr show" in the terminal on your server and looking for "192.168.x.x"
  - ### Check "show all databases" if you plan to use more than one database, this way you will not have to create a new connection for each one
  - ### The username, password, and database are whatever you put in your .env file